fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 - Alison K. Smith, [National Cuisines](https://www-oxfordhandbooks-com.libproxy.unm.edu/view/10.1093/oxfordhb/9780199729937.001.0001/oxfordhb-9780199729937-e-25), from _The Oxford Handbook of Food History_ (2012).

 {% include alert.html class='danger' title='Reading response' text="
 First, make sure you're familiar with the [reading response guide](reading-responses).
 What were the most compelling arguments from the readings about how to define national food?
+How have YOU defined American food?
+What kinds of values and/or assumptions went into that?
 "%}